krousseau19/krousseau19/README.md

 Currently deepening my computer skills with a University Bachelor of Technology in "L'IUT du Limousin" located in Limoges (France).

 ## My skills :
-  - Python : good to very good level
+  - Python : Good to very good level
-  - HTML / CSS : good level
+  - HTML / CSS : Good level
+  - Bash : Moderate level
+  - Java : The basics

 Started learning C and JavaScript for future projects